ourchitecture/panda/README.md

 This ["monorepo"][monorepo] repository hopes to serve as a central reference for simple, end-to-end examples that you can scale from rapid prototyping out to resilient, multi-cloud, multi-region, autoscaling deployments.
 This is a big goal.
 As a result, examples will be kept as simple as possible, like "hello world"; although, we realize simplicity can be subjective.

+## Patterns

+Many great patterns emerge from implementations and applied experience.
+In fact, great implementations can be a realization of patterns, like Cloud Platforms, Kubernetes, the Open Container Initiative, HTML, etc. Sometimes, documenting and studying a pattern independently from an implementation can provide an essential summary and an opportunity for innovation free of implementation bias.
+Patterns can also define an implementation-agnostic solution.

+Read more [about patterns][patterns].

 ## Tutorials

 ### Cloud Applications